Roasted Squash Tacos with Chipotle Tahini Crema

 I'm kind of obsessed with these Siete Foods Tortillas, found frozen at Whole Foods Market and some smaller natural food stores.
 Yes, they're a bit pricey but totally worth it if grain-free is your thing.
 I also like these Sunfood Organic Coconut Wraps; definitely not a tortilla, but satisfies the "wrappy" craving.

 Make socca!
 I'm obsessed.
 Made from chickpea flour, socca is one of my go-to gluten-free (high protein!) substitutes for tortillas or pizza crusts.
 Or really anything bread-like.
 All you need is chickpea flour (and water - seriously, that's it).
-Or you can skip the tortillas altogether; turn these tacos into a bowl meal by making some rice and serving the filling, slaw, garnishes, and chipotle tahini crema on top.
+Or you can skip the tortillas altogether; turn these tacos into a bowl meal by making some brown rice and serving the filling, slaw, garnishes, and chipotle tahini crema on top.

 Make these huevos rancheros bowls for weekend brunch.
 Whisk together juice of 1 lime, 1 garlic clove, minced, 1 tsp ground cumin, 1 tsp honey, 2 tbs olive oil, salt and pepper to taste.
 Toss dressing with some spring mix, red onion, black beans and salsa.
 Top with fried eggs, avocado, and cilantro.
 Enjoy the tortillas (and maybe mimosas?) on the side.